Local laws help to govern the diverse communities of the Sunshine Coast region. Local laws govern issues such as:

 The Sunshine Coast Council local laws and subordinate local laws were adopted on 1 January 2012.

 Since then a number of local law amendments have been adopted by council.
 These amendments are regularly consolidated into the local laws and subordinate local laws.
 This is done to make them clear and easy to use.

-To view a full list of the local laws for the Sunshine Coast, visit the Department of State Development, Infrastructure, Local Government and Planning website and search the local government directory or click the links below.
+To view a full list of the local laws for the Sunshine Coast, visit the Department of State Development, Infrastructure, Local Government and Planning website and search the state department local laws database or click the links below.